dennisreimann/website/src/articles/2016-01-19-elm-modules-import.md

 ---
-title: "Elm Imports"
+title: "Elm Modules and Imports"
 subtitle: "The module system"
 lang: en
 alternate:
   lang: de
-  href: /articles/elm-imports.html
+  href: /articles/elm-module-imports.html
 tags:
   - Elm
   - Frontend development
 ---

 In the previous article which describes [how to setup your first Elm project](elm-setup-first-project.html) we already needed to import a module.
 Importing a module exposes its functionality in the context of the program that is loading the module.
 In Elm there are different ways to import modules and we will have a look at these in this article.